Performance Analysis of Digital Flux-locked Loop Circuit with Different SQUID $V$-$\phi$ Transfer Curves for TES Readout System: Digital SQUID-FLL performance analysis

 The TES detector has a high energy resolution mainly due to its small thermal noise at low temperatures.
 In the experiment, the noise is mainly comprised of TES Johnson noise and thermal fluctuation noise (TFN)~\cite{TES_in_CPD}.
 The thermal noise of SQUID and the voltage noise of preamplifier mainly constitute the system's high-frequency noise.
 For digital FLL circuits, the quantization noise of the ADC and DAC devices also affects the signal-to-noise ratio (SNR).
 The noise spectral density $S(f)$ of ADC or DAC should satisfy Equation~\ref{eq:7}.

 $q$ is the least number bit (LSB) voltage of ADC or DAC. $BW$ is the Nyquist bandwidth of the system.
-We can calculate the equivalent current noise density $S_{I}(f)$ corresponding to the input coil of SQUID according to Equation~\ref{eq:7_2}.
+We can calculate the equivalent current noise density of ADC $S_{I,ADC}(f)$ and DAC $S_{I,DAC}(f)$ refer to the input coil of SQUID according to Equation~\ref{eq:7_2} and~\ref{eq:7_3}.

+Where $S_{ADC}(f)$ and $S_{DAC}(f)$ represents the intrinsic noise of ADC and ADC.
 For example, the equivalent current noise of a 16-bit ADC with 2 $\mathrm{V}$ full scale range is 0.8 $\mathrm{pA/\sqrt{Hz}}$ refers to the input coil of SQUID, which is far less than the noise of TES (generally several tens to hundreds $\mathrm{pA/\sqrt{Hz}}$).
 The equivalent noise of a 16-bit DAC is 0.6 $\mathrm{pA/\sqrt{Hz}}$ when the feedback resistor is 10 $\mathrm{k\Omega}$ as shown in Table~\ref{tab:1}.
 Thus, it is better to choose a large feedback resistor and high-resolution ADC and DAC for digital FLL.